FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 # How do I publish my data in the USLCI?

-This page is part of the [USLCI Submission Guide](README.md).
-The purpose of this page is to help you, the Data Provider, understand the process for publishing life cycle inventory (LCI) data in the U.S. Life Cycle Inventory Database (USLCI)][uslci-landing].
+This page is part of the [USLCI Submission Handbook](00-sub-handbook-landing.md).
+The purpose of this page is to help you, the Data Provider, understand the process for publishing life cycle inventory (LCI) data in the [U.S. Life Cycle Inventory Database (USLCI)][uslci-web].
 If you are looking for information to help you decide if publishing your data in the USLCI fits your publication goals, please see *[Should I publish in the USLCI?](should-i-publish-in-the-uslci.md)*.
 You can also find a list of frequently asked questions [here](faq.md).

 This page is divided into the following sections and subsections.
   1. [Overview of the `Digital Curation Process`]